Harie-Lab/harie-Zemi/README.md

-# harie-Zemi
+# Harie-Zemi

-We developed a data reduction system to increase the accuracy and reduce the size of the dataset if deer's does not appears  in video.
+We developed a data reduction system to increase the accuracy and reduce the size of the dataset if deer's do not appears in videos.